TalTech-HPC-Centre/taltech-hpc-docs/docs/software/jupyter.md

 module load py-pip
 ```

-### First time only, prepare non-python kernels
+### First Time Only, Prepare Non-Python Kernels

-Do the following in the command-line on base.
+Do the following in the command line on base.

-For julia (start julia and add package):
+For Julia (start Julia and add package):

 ```bash
 julia